 - Submit your official transcript(s).
 Currently enrolled high school applicants must submit official transcripts reflecting at least six semesters of high school work.
 GED applicants should submit an official copy of their GED scores.

-- Have your guidance counselor submit the high school counselor verification form: *The high school verification form is not required.
-It is recommended for students applying to the JB Speed School of Engineering so we can see courses in progress if they are not presented on transcript and also as an easy way for high school's to verify free and reduced lunch when applicable.
+- Optional: Have your guidance counselor submit the high school counselor verification form.
+The high school verification form is not required.
+It is recommended for students applying to the JB Speed School of Engineering so the Admissions Office can assess courses in progress not on the transcript.
+It is also an easy way for high schools to verify free and reduced lunch status for fee waivers.

 *Note: applicants to the School of Music must also pass an audition.
 Admission to the School of Nursing is a two-step process with the new freshmen being admitted to the lower-level division and then re-applying to the upper-division as a junior.